Hackdotslash/T08-Un1C0d3/README.md

 ## Features
 - The purpose is simply to provide accountability, making sure students do not cheat or manipulate the test in any way.
 - Detect cell phone, tablet, and laptop use while a student is taking an assessment.
+- Detects other type of suspicious activities like not focusing on screen.

 ## Tech Stack
 - Machine Learning